- Before you get started, explore courses and degree options via the Berkeley Guide.

 Drop a Class

 To drop an enrolled or wait-listed class from your schedule, go to your current class schedule and select the class you wish to drop.
 You must confirm the transaction before the class can be dropped from your schedule.
 Please be aware some courses have early drop deadlines (EDD).
 The deadline for dropping EDD courses is midnight on Friday of the second week of instruction.
 Check your college/school's website for more information.
-You will be allowed to drop below full-time units until end of fourth week of instruction.
+You will be allowed to drop below full-time units until the end of the fourth week of instruction.
 If you do not plan to attend/enroll for the semester, you will not be able to drop your last class.
 You must submit a withdrawal form on CalCentral > My Dashboard > Add a Withdrawal Request.